luciancic/emaily/README.md

 You may test the credit card payment with a fake email and the fake credit card number `4242 4242 4242 4242` (any expiration date in the future and any CVC).
 If signup link changes the route but does not initiate the OAuth flow (know issue), try again in private browsing mode.

+## Warining

+This app is no longer maintained.
+It was built for learning purposes.